Springsteen Pt. 2 - Greetings From Asbury Park

 Bruce Springsteen's road to recording his first album had many twists and turns.
 He had met Virgil "Tinker" West, owner of the Eastern Challenger Surfboard Company at The Upstage.
 Tinker started managing Child, and after moving out of the old family home in Freehold, Bruce began living at the surfboard factory in Asbury Park and using it as a rehearsal space for the band.
 Child was basically a bar band that played some original music along with covers.

-When they discovered that another group had registered the name ‘Child’, the band adopted Vinnie Lopez’s suggestion of ‘Steel Mill’, a name similar to Led Zeppelin in that it implied heavy music with loud guitars.
-Steel Mill quickly became a big draw on the East Coast, playing concerts at colleges and opening for big name acts like Grand Funk Railroad, Chicago, and even Ike & Tina Turner.
+When they discovered that another group had registered the name 'Child', the band adopted Vinnie Lopez's suggestion of 'Steel Mill', a name similar to Led Zeppelin in that it implied heavy music with loud guitars, Steel Mill quickly became a big draw on the East Coast, playing concerts at colleges and opening for big name acts including Grand Funk Railroad, Chicago, and Ike & Tina Turner.

 The problem was that they became victims of their own success.
 Steel Mill became too big for the bar scene but could not play too many East Coast concerts in order to keep interest up.
 This resulted in lengthy periods where they rehearsed but didn't play shows.
 The band thought a possible solution might be to go to the West Coast, where the new music was, home of the Byrds, Jefferson Airplane, and the Grateful Dead.